 Setting configuration at the course level

-1. Click into the course
+1. Click on the course

 Access Rules Tab

-The Access Rules tab is divided into three sections: 1) Access Dates, 2) Universal Access, 3) Prerequisites.
+The Access Rules tab is divided into three sections: 1) Access Dates, 2) Universal Access, and 3) Prerequisites.

 Due date: Admins and authors can enable this option to make the course due on a date.
-They can choose two options:

 - On a date - all learners will be required to complete the course by this date

-Date determine when this course can be accessed - access start dates are no longer supported.
+Date determines when this course can be accessed - access start dates are no longer supported.
 Access end dates can be set, after the access end date has passed locked content will be visible to users but they will not be able to access the course.